DoudouZhou/FDTR/README.md

 1) Generate a training dataset using random behavior policy
 2) Train an FDTR policy
-3) Train LDTR, LDTR (MV), and 3 different Q-learning policies (see paper for details)
+3) Train LDTR, LDTR (MV), and 3 different Q-learning policies (see the paper for details)
 4) Evaluate the policies on K hospital sites

 Results are saved as a CSV file and estimated parameters from Algorithm 1 are saved as a pickle file which contains a dictionary.